TheLudd/react-form-data/README.md

 ## methods
 When adding the mixin to your component, these methods will be available on it:
 ### getInitialFormData()
-Implement this method to have the form data be a non empty object in its initial state.
+Implement this method to let ```this.formData``` be a non empty object in its initial state.
 Useful when you want to edit an existing entity.
 Any changes to the form will be added to this object.
 ### formDataDidChange(formData)
 Called whenever there is a change to the form.
 The argument is the form data object as it is after the change was made.